-Only a dozen or so miles from Stirling, overlooking the small and pretty town of Dollar, Castle Campbell stands on a narrow ridge in the Ochil Hills flanked by a deep ravine on each side.
+Only a dozen or so miles from Stirling, overlooking the small and pretty town of Dollar, Castle Campbell, one of the most evocative castles in Scotland, stands on a narrow ridge in the Ochil Hills flanked by a deep ravine on each side.
 The curiously named Burn of Care flows at the bottom on one side, with the Burn of Sorrow on the other.

 Castle Campbell from the gardens